ospocommunity/website/content/tracks/messaging.md

 ---
 title: Messaging
+trackchairs: "Jia Zhai, Dianjin Wang"
 ---

 Messaging system is used to enable communication between systems by sending messages to each other.
 It is used to decouple heavyweight processing, to buffer or batch work, and to smooth spiky workloads, also it can be used as the basic infrastructure for event driven and streaming systems.

 In ASF, there are various projects that provide messaging services, for example: